ioncakephper/aidoccli/CONTRIBUTING.md

-# Contributing to js-quality-starter-with-release
+# Contributing to aidoccli

-We welcome contributions to the `js-quality-starter-with-release` template!
-By contributing, you help improve this foundation for JavaScript projects for everyone.
+We welcome contributions to the `aidoccli` project!
+By contributing, you help improve this foundation for JavaScript and TypeScript documentation generation automatically.

 Please take a moment to review this document to understand our contribution guidelines.